 The Audit Committee of the Board of Directors of Fidus Investment Corporation operates under a written charter adopted by the Board of Directors, which is available on the Company's website at https://investor.fdus.com/corporate-governance.
-As of the date of this report, the Audit Committee was comprised of Messrs.
-Anstiss, Hyman and Tune.
+The audit committee is comprised of four directors, each of whom is not "interested persons" (as defined in the 1940 Act) of the Company and meets the independence requirements under the applicable listing standards under the Nasdaq Stock Market Rules.

 Management is responsible for the Company's internal controls over the financial reporting process.
-The Company's independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards generally accepted in the United States and expressing an opinion on the conformity of those audited financial statements in accordance with accounting principles generally accepted in the United States.
+The Company's independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards of the Public Company Accounting Oversight Board and expressing an opinion on the conformity of those audited financial statements in accordance with accounting principles generally accepted in the United States.
 The Audit Committee's responsibility is to monitor and oversee these processes.
 The Audit Committee is also directly responsible for the appointment, compensation and oversight of the Company's independent registered public accounting firm.